tytydraco/yessleep/out/Our_Deep_Space_Telescope_Looked_Back.md

 “The closet” he repeated, leaning his head toward the closet behind me.

 My frustration growing I turned around and threw open the closet's shutter door.
-“What about the closet-“ Harry’s bloody handcuffs sat on the floor of the closet, my blood ran cold.
+“What about the closet-“ my eyes fell on Harry’s bloody handcuffs and my blood ran cold.

 In the same second I heard Harry's blanket hit the ground behind me and the floorboard creak.
 I tried to whip around but only managed a half turn before something struck the back of my head, and everything went black.